 Geographically, Yukon is shaped like a triangle.
 It shares borders with Alaska, a US state, and two other Canadian provinces: British Columbia and the Northwest Territories.
-Majority of the province is within the Yukon River, with which the province is named after.
-The Yukon River system flows through a long and large number of alpine lakes that are fed with glaciers.
+The majority of the province is on the Yukon River, with which the province is named after.
+The Yukon River system flows through a long and large number of alpine lakes that are fed by glaciers.
 You can also find Mount Logan within the province of Yukon, which is the highest peak in Canada.

-Based on Canadian arctic standards, the temperature and climate in Yukon is mild for most part of the year.
+Based on Canadian Arctic standards, the temperature and climate in Yukon are mild for the most of the year.
 But during the peak of winter, this is one of the coldest parts in North America, not just in Canada.
 During the summer, the heat could rise up incredibly fast in Yukon too.
 The highest times of the year are either in May or June.

 Currency: Canadian Dollar